Xingyu Li, PhD

 About

-Xingyu Li is an assistant professor with the Department of Electrical and Computer Engineering at the University of Alberta, an Alberta Machine Intelligence Institute (Amii) Fellow, and also a mermber of AI4Society, Cancer Research Institute of Northern Alberta (CRINA), and The Women and Children’s Health Research Institute (WCHRI).
-She received the B.Sc degree in Electrical Engineering from Peking University, the M.Sc degree from the University of Alberta, and Ph.D from the University of Toronto, both in Electrical and Computer Engineering.
-Before joining the ECE department, Xingyu was a postdoctoral fellow at the University of Toronto and a postgraduate affiliation of the Vector Institute for Artificial Intelligence.
-Besides academia, Xingyu also worked in industry as a video algorithm engineer.
+Xingyu Li is an Assistant Professor in the Department of Electrical and Computer Engineering at the University of Alberta.
+She is also a Fellow at the Alberta Machine Intelligence Institute (Amii) and a member of AI4Society, the Cancer Research Institute of Northern Alberta (CRINA), and the Women and Children’s Health Research Institute (WCHRI).
+Xingyu received the B.Sc. in EECS from Peking University, the M.Sc. from the University of Alberta, and the Ph.D. from the University of Toronto, all in ECE.
+Before joining the University of Alberta, Xingyu was a postdoctoral fellow at the University of Toronto and held a postgraduate affiliation with the Vector Institute for Artificial Intelligence.
+In addition to her academic career, Xingyu has experience in the semiconductor industry, having worked as a video algorithm engineer.

 Research